 Day three has a knowledge acquisition on recovery models and change models as well as a strong focus on skill development in motivating others to change

-Day four has two distinct components: knowledge and skill development on issues of spirituality, cultural competence and ethics; and an immersion into the resources in Connecticut and how to access them.
+Day four has two distinct components: knowledge and skill development on issues of spirituality, cultural competence and ethics; and an immersion into the resources within the state and how to access them.

 Day five is primarily concerned with the actualization of becoming a recovery coach.
 An emphasis will also be placed on future professional development needs and responsibilities and appropriately closing a week-long academy